 In August 2011, our Board of Directors approved a stock repurchase program pursuant to which we were authorized to acquire up to \$3 million of our outstanding common stock from time to time through August 2012.
 On August 9, 2012, our Board of Directors approved a new stock repurchase program pursuant to which we may acquire up to \$3 million of our outstanding common stock for an unspecified length of time.
 Under the new program, we may repurchase shares from time to time in open-market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to an existing or future 10b5-1 trading plan to facilitate repurchases during our closed trading windows.
 There is no guarantee as to the exact number of shares that will be repurchased.
 We may modify or terminate the repurchase program at any time without prior notice.
-The table below details our common stock repurchases during the fourth quarter of Fiscal 2013.
-All repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.
+We did not repurchase any of our common stock during the fourth quarter of Fiscal 2014.
+As of March 31, 2014, we had approximately \$747,000 remaining under the repurchase program and all repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.